 Every summer I make fish tacos regularly.
 We love them because they are so fresh and are bursting with flavor and texture – they are a family favorite!
-But this week I decided to change things up and use shrimp instead of breaded and baked tilapia because my kids absolutely LOVE shrimp!
-And they turned out GREAT – it was a nice variation of my usual fish taco recipe 🙂
+But this week I decided to change things up and make shrimp tacos instead because my kids absolutely LOVE shrimp!
+And they turned out GREAT – these shrimp tacos were a nice variation of my usual fish taco recipe 🙂

 If needed, start by defrosting the shrimp by placing them in a colander and running them under cold water.

 One of the reasons I like this recipe is that you can pre-make the pinneaple salsa and chipotle dressing, then when it’s time for dinner it’s a snap to make!!!

 Chop the pineapple and place in a medium sized bowl with a lid.
 CLICK HERE for directions on how to chop up a pineapple 🙂 Then add some chopped tomatoes, red onion, cilantro, avocado, jalapeno (optional), about a Tablespoon of honey or palm sugar and some lime juice, salt, and pepper.
 Then, cover and place in fridge so all of the flavors can combine!
 SO TASTY AND FRESH!!!!

 Now lets make the creamy chipotle sauce: In a small bowl, mix 1/4 C of allowed mayo (I used Vegenaise but any mayo will work) with 1/4 C of non-dairy plain yogurt.